You are listening to the Sean Hannity Radio Show Podcast.

 And I am under fire.

-Oh way under fire.
+Way, way under fire.

-Asking questions on your behalf, or pointing out that they lie and that they have an agenda to destroy the president.
+There are people that don't want me on the air anymore at all anymore asking questions on your behalf or pointing out that they lie and that they have an agenda to destroy the president.

-Also, Sarah Carter, senior national security correspondent has breaking news.
+Also, Sarah Carter, senior national security correspondent, has breaking news.

-Patrick Poole is the national security correspondent PJ Media, and also joining us, Chris Gobatz is with us, National Security Consultant, Vice President of Understanding the Threat.
+And also joining us, Chris Gobatz is with us, National Security Consultant, Vice President of Understanding the Threat.

-Now you may remember Chris's strong testimony before the Senate Judiciary Committee last year and willful blindness, the consequences of the agency's efforts to de-emphasize radical Islam in combating terrorism, and welcome both of you to the program.
+Now, you may remember Chris's strong testimony before the Senate Judiciary Committee last year and willful blindness, the consequences of the agency's efforts to de-emphasize radical Islam in combating terrorism.

 Yeah, thank you for having me on, Sean.

-Well, we have to accept reality, Sean, and reality is that all these jihadi groups all over the planet tell us they why they are fighting, and it's interesting to me that all these groups, whether it's Islamic State, Al Qaeda, the Taliban, Boko Haram, Al Shabaab, the Muslim Brotherhood, still in the blank.
+And it's interesting to me that all these groups, whether it's Islamic State, Al-Qaeda, the Taliban, Boko Haram, al-Shabaab, the Muslim Brotherhood, still in the blank.

 How is it that they're all getting their version of Islam wrong in the exact same way?

-So what we have to acknowledge is that Islam, they are fighting for a law, and they are waging jihad, and they are uh the the basis for all of their fighting is the sharia, which is derived right out of the Quran and right on the Sunnah of their Prophet Muhammad.
+And the basis for all of their fighting is the Sharia, which is derived right out of the Quran and right out of the Sunnah of their Prophet Muhammad.

-At some point we have to acknowledge that, or we're going to continue to lose this war.
+At some point, we have to acknowledge that, or we're going to continue to lose this war.

 Let me go to you, Patrick Poole, and get your thoughts on all of this.

-And this is the pattern that we see any time that anybody tries to raise an issue, including Muslims themselves.
+And this is the pattern that we see anytime that anybody tries to raise an issue, including Muslims themselves.

-Look, you know, we've got a problem, and he gets denounced from from um from the pulpit of his own mosque out there in Scottsdale, Arizona.
+And he gets denounced from the pulpit of his own mosque out there in Scottsdale, Arizona.

-Um, and we've got to find a way to break through um that engages the Muslim community, but uh uh but begins to deal with the fact that um uh that this problem is not going away, and if the Muslim community says that they're the ones to solve it, well, you know, it's time for them to deliver.
+And we've got to find a way to break through that engages the Muslim community, but begins to deal with the fact that this problem is not going away.

-And that we see that over the last 1400 years of Islamic history, and to Patrick's point, we have to have that conversation nationally.
+And to Patrick's point, we have to have that conversation nationally.

 We have to start discussing that.